Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 hostname = "my_remote_airflow:port"
 ```

-Taipy _Task_ are converted in Airflow _DAG_ through the Airflow DAG Folder.
+Taipy _jobs_ are converted in Airflow _DAG_ through the Airflow DAG Folder.
 By default, this folder is `.dags`, but you can update it:
 ```
 [JOB]